If you want to know how to improve your business reviews, take note of these tips. Responding to all reviews helps you achieve better review scores.

 Tip #6: Share your top reviews on social media.

 After visiting the different review sites and reading the comments left for you there, reach out to a few of the people who left positive reviews with a request for permission to share their experience on social media.
 Social proof is among the fastest ways to build your brand's reputation.
-People have just seconds to spend looking for positive feedback.
+People have just seconds to spend looking for the positive feedback.
 Make it easy for them to see what others have to say about you by posting regular comments from real-life customers on Facebook, Twitter, and Instagram.

 Tip #7: Drown out negative reviews.